rsonger/software-engineering-lab/_posts/2022-04-12-windows-points.md

 toc_sticky: false
 ---

-*Chapters 2.1 and 2.2 introduce the basic framework components for creating an application window and rendering a point on the screen.*
+*This post introduces the basic framework components for creating an application window and rendering a point on the screen.*

 The graphics pipeline model we will follow has the following four stages:
 1. The **Application Stage** is where we create a window to display the rendered graphics and then send data to the GPU.